Should you be clamping down on informal communication?

-Ever heard a rumour so delicious you just had to pass it on?
+For example, have ever heard a rumour so delicious you just had to pass it on?
 That’s informal communication.

 What’s your office's current gossip?
 Mine’s about our ‘worrying’ lack of parking spaces.
 HR sent an email reassuring us that the situation was in hand.
 It didn’t matter.

-Over lunch, someone had whispered to someone else these magic, deadly words: ‘I hear we might have to get The Bus’.
+Over lunch, someone had whispered to someone else these magic, deadly words: ‘I hear we might have to get the bus’.

 In the course of just one afternoon, we all went into full panic mode.
 Rumours spread like wildfire.
 Car park spaces were earmarked.
-Angry Skypes were sent.
+Angry emails were sent.
 People were caught in the crossfire – and all over something that wasn’t actually true.

 Ladies and gentlemen: these are the dangers of what's known as ‘informal communication’.

 People hear about that promotion before the official comms go out?
 Everyone already knows you flooded the sink on Level Three?
-People Skyping each other in a panic with local bus timetables?
+People slacking each other in a panic with local bus timetables?
 These are all examples of a regular HR headache: informal communication.

 It’s also known as: